denoland/manual/contributing/style_guide.md

 Every module with public functionality `foo.ts` should come with a test module `foo_test.ts`.
-A test for a `std` module should go in `std/tests` due to their different contexts, otherwise it should just be a sibling to the tested module.
+A test for a `std` module should go in `std/tests` due to their different contexts; otherwise, it should just be a sibling to the tested module.

 ### Unit Tests should be explicit.

-For a better understanding of the tests, function should be correctly named as its prompted throughout the test command.
+For a better understanding of the tests, function should be correctly named as it's prompted throughout the test command.
 Like:

 ```
 test myTestFunction ... ok